strangetom/ingredient-parser/README.md

 ## Development

+**Basic**

-The development dependencies are in the ```requirements-dev.txt``` file.
+The development dependencies are in the `requirements-dev.txt` file.
 Details on the training process can be found in the [Model Guide](https://ingredient-parser.readthedocs.io/en/latest/guide/index.html) documentation.

 Before committing anything, install [pre-commit](https://pre-commit.com/) and run
 ```